 Day 1 Itinerary – Acropolis and Acropolis Museum

 The first day of your family trip to Athens should be spent exploring the Acropolis and the Acropolis Museum.
-This is a great way to introduce your kids to the history and culture of Athens and get them excited about the city.
+This is a great way to introduce your kids to the city’s history and culture and get them excited about it.

 1.1.
 Visit the Acropolis

-The Acropolis is one of the most iconic landmarks in the world and is a must-see when exploring Athens with kids.
-The word Acropolis comes from the word acro and polis, which mean highest and city in Ancient Greek.
-It’s an ancient citadel that was built in the 5th century BC and is home to some of the most famous monuments in Greece, like the Parthenon and the Temple of Athena Nike, the Odeon of Herodes Atticus and the Theatre of Dionysus.
+The Acropolis is one of the most iconic landmarks in Greece and the world.
+It is a must-see when exploring Athens with kids.
+Acropolis comes from the word acro and polis, which mean highest and city in Ancient Greek.
+It’s an ancient citadel built in the 5th century BC.
+It is home to some of the most famous monuments in Greece, like the Parthenon and the Temple of Athena Nike, the Odeon of Herodes Atticus, and the Theatre of Dionysus.

 According to Greek mythology, Athena and Poseidon entered a contest for control of the city.
 Poseidon created a salt spring and the goddess Athena planted an olive tree on Acropolis as a present to Athenians.
 The citizens chose Athena’s present, hence the city was named Athens after the goddess.
 Today you can find an olive tree at the same spot, in front of the ancient temple of Erechtheion.